yonasBSD/otterlang/docs/TUTORIALS.md

     println(f"Distance: {dist1}")
 ```

+> [!NOTE]
-> **Note:** The `self` parameter is automatically inserted if you omit it.
+> The `self` parameter is automatically inserted if you omit it.
 The method receives the struct instance as its first parameter.

 ### Type Aliases